Programs Environmental Education

 Residents’ mission is to organize a curriculum that starts in first grade and builds in depth and complexity as students move from grade to grade.
-Residents identifies and funds top environmental educators and institutions around Long Island to run these programs that explore key topics such as recycling, natural habitats, sustainability and environmental health.
+Residents identifies and funds top environmental educators and institutions around Long Island to run these programs that explore key topics such as recycling, natural habitats, sustainability, global warming and environmental health.
 Because these programs are funded through grants and private donors through Residents, this tremendous enrichment is provided at no cost to the school district.

 Existing Elementary school programs are integrated into the curriculum and cover a wide range of environmental topics including Gifts From the Earth (a national Grassroots Environmental Education Program), being a friend to trees (originally conceived by Grassroots Environmental Education and later adapted by educator Lisa Grossman), Pond Studies (a local Alley Pond Environmental Center Program), our local habitat (a local Volunteers for Wildlife Program) and environmental history and our unique relationship with water and conservation on our peninsula (a Grassroots Environmental Education Program).

-Last year, Residents launched an innovative curriculum extension called the Environmental Passport Program.
+Three years ago, Residents launched an innovative curriculum extension called the Environmental Passport Program.
 The program is funded with a grant from the Port Washington-based Jaggar Foundation.
 Elementary school students each receive a passport custom tailored to the grade level environmental-education programs taught in school.
 Designed as a take-away, the passports encourage students to act as environmental advocates and educators at home and in the community.
 The students who complete three passport activities will be recognized as Green Team Leaders and will have the opportunity to work with Residents during the coming school year as ambassadors, helping with both in-school and community wide environmental stewardship initiatives.